 Napa California, USA Travel Guide

 Main U.S..S.
 Mobile carriers include Verizon, AT&T, and T-Mobile.
-Prepaid SIM cards or eSIMs from their stores or authorized retailers in Napa City or at the airports are options.
+Prepaid SIM cards or eSIMs from their stores or authorized retailers in Napa City or near the airports are options.
 These offer better rates for data and calls compared to international roaming charges.
 Coverage in Napa Valley is generally excellent over all major carriers.
 An unlocked phone is necessary for local SIM use.

 Most hotels, B&Bs, plus apartment rentals have free Wi-Fi for guests.
 Public Wi-Fi is available at many cafes, restaurants, and some public spaces in towns throughout Napa Valley.
 A lot of vineyards also have Wi-Fi for guests.